Dandy Dick (play): Act 1

 The scene is the Deanery, the residence of the Very Rev Augustin Jedd, D.D, Dean of St Marvell's.
 He is somewhat impecunious but in a rash moment has promised to give a thousand pounds towards the restoration of the spire of the cathedral.
 When the money is asked for he is in no mood to listen to the pleas of his daughters Salome and Sheba, who want money for supposedly charitable purposes, but in fact to pay the bills of a London costumier who has supplied them with outfits for a fancy-dress ball, to which they propose to go surreptitiously with Tarver and Darbey, officers in the Hussars stationed nearby.

-The Dean's widowed sister, Georgina Tidman, arrives to stay for a visit.
+The Dean's widowed sister, Georgiana Tidman, arrives to stay for a visit.
 Her life revolves around horses and racing, and she is owner of one half – the tail end – of a racehorse called Dandy Dick, the other half belonging to Sir Tristram Mardon, an old college friend of the Dean.
 The local races are to take place on the following day, and Dandy Dick is to run in the Durnstone Handicap.
 Georgiana, learning about the monetary difficulty in which her nieces find themselves, advises them to "put their petticoats on Dandy Dick".